jxyang44/MyLuksoWalletv2/README.md

 </ul>

 ### Pending Implementation
-Below are a list of features that are being worked on:
+Below are a list of features that are being worked on, in order of priority:
 <ul>
   <li>The carousel on the "My Assets" page is a bit wonky.
-You may need to reload a few times for it work correctly.</li>
+It needs to be reloaded a few times for it work correctly.
+This page is labeled as "Under Construction."</li>
-  <li>Get vault functions to work with the browser extension (e.g. adding URD to vault, managing vault permissions, transferring OUT of vault).
-The current version is prompting the user to paste their private key in.
+  <li>Operating from a vault address currently requires the user to paste in a private key (e.g. adding URD to vault, managing vault permissions, transferring OUT of vault).
 The code is implemented in the "executeViaKeyManager" function in "ProfileContext.js".</li>
   <li>Deploying a LSP7 or LSP8 asset with LSPFactory currently uses a private key instance.
 The code works, but ideally, this should be done with the extension, not a private key instance. </li>
   <li>Add logic to add deployed asset to LSP12 - Issued Assets. </li>
   </ul>